ribru17/.dotfiles/README.md

 `Space` as the Leader key.
 All mappings are in Normal mode unless specified otherwise.

+For best results use a terminal that supports ligatures (I use Konsole and WezTerm)

 ### Basic

 - Update plugins with `:Lazy update`